ubpb/alma_api/README.md

 To set the body of a `#post` or `#put` request, you can set the `body:` option.
 If the request format is `"json"`, the `body:` option should contain a valid json string.
 Otherwise, if the request format is `"xml"`, the option should be a valid XML string.

 In the case of a JSON request, the result of the call is a Ruby `hash`.
 For a XML request, the result is a `Nokogiri::XML::Document` instance, as this library uses [`nokogiri`](https://github.com/sparklemotion/nokogiri) under the hood for XML processing.

+#### Get remaining API calls

+Alma reports the number of remaining API calls as part of the response.
+You can call `#remaining_api_calls` on the client to get this number.
+In case of an error this simply returns `-1`.

 ## Examples